- About Us

 Wow, so much confusion on this.

-Please know that your CRS will not be affected due to a change in age once you have received your ITA.
+Please know that your CRS will not be affected due to change in age once you have received your ITA.
 In other words, your CRS points for age are locked on receipt of ITA.

 Here is the official quote on this: